Our Leadership

 Glorification

-Glorification is the culmination of salvation and is the final blessed and abiding state of the all who believe.
+Glorification is the culmination of salvation and is the final blessed and abiding state of the redeemed.